Narayan-21/Semantic-segmentation-of-CXR-images-from-pneumonia-dataset-using-U-NET-architecture/README.md

 Developed by Olaf Ronneberger et al. for Biomedical Image Segmentation in 2015 at the University of Freiburg, Germany, U-Net is an architecture for semantic segmentation.
 Semantic segmentation is a computer vision task that involves assigning a label to each pixel in an image, enabling pixel-level understanding.
 This project aims to implement semantic segmentation on CXR images using the U-Net architecture, enabling accurate identification and segmentation of pneumonia regions.
 ## Dataset
-The dataset for this project consist of Chest X-ray images and the masked version for training.
-Along with it we have the test images (or cross validation images) to further test our algorithm.
+The dataset for this project consist of Chest X-ray images and the masked version of it for training.
+Along with it we have the test images (or cross validation images) to test our algorithm.
 This dataset is taken from an online repository of the dataset on kaggle.
-You can download this dataset using this [url]('https://www.kaggle.com/datasets/newra008/chest-segmentation-image?resource=download').
+You can download this dataset using this [url](https://www.kaggle.com/datasets/newra008/chest-segmentation-image?resource=download).
 This dataset consist of images of size 512 X 512.
 ## Installation
 To run this implementation, follow these steps:
 1. Clone this repository: 'git clone https://github.com/Narayan-21/Semantic-segmentation-of-CXR-images-from-pneumonia-dataset-using-U-NET-architecture.git'